LSeelig/adw-gtk3-white-headers/README.md

 ```
 #### How to activate the theme

-<sup>You may want to install this alongside the original theme.
+<sup>You may want to install this fork alongside the original theme.
 That way, if you encounter issues with white headerbars for a specific program, you can switch it to adw-gtk3 by prepending `GTK_THEME=adw-gtk3` to the exec in its desktop entry.</sup>

 1. Install `gnome-tweaks` and set the theme under *Appearance > Legacy Applications*.
 For dark themes, adjust in `gnome-control-center` > *Appearance*.
 2. Optional: You can also use `gsettings` to switch themes: